cisco/cisco-network-puppet-module/README.md

 Name of the interface on the network element.
 Valid value is a string.

 #### Properties

+###### `bfd_echo`
+Enables bfd echo function for all address families.
+Valid values are 'true', 'false', and 'default'.
+This property is not applicable for loopback interfaces.

 ###### `description`
 Description of the interface.
 Valid values are a string or the keyword 'default'.